Exelord/solid-proxies/README.md

 props.set(1, 'Exelord')) // This change will rerun the effect
 ```

-### SignaledMap
+### SignaledWeakMap

-`SignaledMap` will track any changes in the WeakMap automatically.
+`SignaledWeakMap` will track any changes in the WeakMap automatically.
 Setting new values, deleting, or checking keys will make your code react to changes.

 ```js
 import { createWeakMap } from 'solid-proxies';